I’m honoured to be mentioned in it.

 Whilst this blog salesenablement.wordpress.com just wants to show a complete picture of the market without rankings or recommendations, I have recently come across a couple of such perspectives:

-Ignoring Salesforce, Hubspot, Adobe, Microsoft, IBM, Oracle, Velocify Inc., and Jive Software; here my current draft of the long tail of Sales Enablement market players by revenue.
+Ignoring detailed revenue numbers for Salesforce, Hubspot, Adobe, Microsoft, IBM, Oracle, Velocify Inc., and Jive Software; here my current Sales Enablement market overview by revenue.

 My total count is 186 vendors.

-The revenue shown in the graph above – $640M if you start counting from Seismic (took out Enhatch) – is a lot more than the $400M from Travis, T. (2017, September 6): Sales Enablement Platforms Expand the SalesTech Stack.
+The revenue shown in the graph above (I took out Enhatch) is a lot more than the $400M from Travis, T. (2017, September 6): Sales Enablement Platforms Expand the SalesTech Stack.

-If you add some to account for the elephants in the software market and some for the very long ‘long tail’ of small vendors, agencies, consultants & custom software development shops with Sales Enablement projects – you could get to something like the $780M Aragon Research has for the so called Sales Engagement Platform market.
+I added some to account for the elephants in the software market and some for the very long ‘long tail’ of small vendors, agencies, consultants & custom software development shops with Sales Enablement projects, Hence you get to more than the $780M Aragon Research has for the so called Sales Engagement Platform market.
 I know many companies consider their Microsoft SharePoint document repository as their Sales Enablement portal:

-- Salesforce (Salesforce CRM Content/Chatter/Einstein/AppExchange/‘Sales Cloud’ files & libraries)
+- Salesforce (Salesforce CRM Content/Chatter/Einstein/AppExchange/Trailhead/‘Sales Cloud’ files & libraries)

 - Adobe Systems (Marketo + ToutApp + Adobe Digital Publishing Suite, now part of Adobe Experience Manager Mobile)